 Inquiries about Title IX may be referred to the College's Title IX Coordinator, the U.S. Department of Education's Office for Civil Rights, or both.
-The College's Title IX Coordinator is Dean of Student Affairs Arlene Spencer, aspencer@fmcc.edu 518-736-3622 ext.
+The College's Title IX Coordinator is the Chief Student Affairs Officer Arlene Spencer, aspencer@fmcc.edu 518-736-3622 ext.
 8100.